IIHF Hall of Fame: Exhibits

 The IIHF Hall of Fame and its exhibits reside in the "World of Hockey Zone", and are sponsored by Tissot.
 At approximately 6000 sqft, it is the largest section of the Hockey Hall of Fame.
 The zone includes the IIHF Hockey Hall of Fame honor roll, listing each inductee by country and year of enshrinement.
 Each national association member of the IIHF is represented in the collection of artifacts in the display, which includes many national team hockey jerseys.
 The World of Hockey also recognizes members of the Triple Gold Club, and displays memorabilia from the "Miracle on Ice" at the 1980 Winter Olympic Games.
 Other notable events included are the 1972 Summit Series, the men's and women's Ice Hockey World Championships, national-level hockey leagues in Europe, the Spengler Cup, the World Cup of Hockey, and the Canada Cup.

 The exhibits also display trophies from IIHF-sanctioned events.
 Included are Olympic gold medals from men's ice hockey, and women's ice hockey, the men's world championship, the women's world championship, the IIHF World U20 Championship (World Juniors), and the Spengler Cup.

 Inductees

 Elections to the IIHF Hall of Fame are based on the proposed candidates from national associations, members of the IIHF council, and members of the elections committee.
-There are 237 total inductees as of 2021, which includes 160 in the player category, 65 in the builder category, 6 in the referee category, and 6 recipients of the Torriani Award.
+There are 261 total inductees as of 2025.

 In 2008, Geraldine Heaney, Angela James, and Cammi Granato became the first three women inducted into the IIHF Hall of Fame.

 As of 2020, Bob Nadin is the only recipient of the Paul Loicq Award to also be inducted into the IIHF Hall of Fame.

 The 2020 induction ceremony was scheduled during the 2020 IIHF World Championship, but was delayed due to the COVID-19 pandemic.
 The IIHF Hall of Fame class of 2020/2022 was inducted during the 2022 IIHF World Championship.

 In December 2022, Sandra Dombrowski was announced as the first female referee to be inducted into the IIHF Hall of Fame.